Renting out your home as a holiday let

 Being a good host

-While there are no official codes of conduct for homeowners looking to rent out their home as a holiday let, sites like Airbnb do expect hosts to ‘think carefully about their responsibilites’ and guidance is given on everything from providing a clean space to responding to guests in a timely manner.
+While there are no official codes of conduct for homeowners looking to rent out their home as a holiday let, sites like Airbnb do expect hosts to ‘think carefully about their responsibilites’ and guidance is given on everything from providing a clean and Covid-19 safe space to responding to guests in a timely manner.
 The site does state however that it has “no control over the conduct of hosts and disclaims all liability.”
 That being said of course if you’re a poor host it’s going to come out in your reviews and in really extreme cases Airbnb will ban you from listing a property.
-Needless to say, when a host in the US let himself into the house he was renting out while his guests were sleeping in 2014 it didn’t go down to well.
-The host was permanently banned from listing on the site and the guests received a full refund.